 In a brief introduction to each report, Reverend Barton provides biographical notes about the author of that report.
 Each report is also accompanied by archival citations relating to the authenticity of the report.

-Commissioners for Foreign Missions.
+Foreign Secretary, American Board of Commissioners for Foreign Missions.